soixantecircuits/neodymium/app/templates/README.md

 ```

-*the css loader will do this for you, so you can just load your assets with `url(../my/image.png)`, just use its absolute path.*
+*the css loader will do this for you, so you can just load your assets with `background: url(../my/image.png);` for example.
+Just use its absolute path.*

 Finally, webpack itself is modular and you can add many [loaders](https://webpack.github.io/docs/loaders.html) to handle what you need to handle.
 Just `npm i --save` the ones you need.

+[This howto](https://github.com/petehunt/webpack-howto) also explains a lot of useful things.

 *If you find a good read about how to properly load assets with webpack, we'd really like to take a look !*
 <% } %>